carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ~~~
 {: .source}

-This will produce a queue channel containing a tuple that has two elements, a value (the glob pattern match), and the set of file pairs.
+This will produce a queue channel containing a tuple (named list) that has two elements, a value (the pattern match), and the set of file pairs.

 The asterisk, `*`, matches any number of characters (including none), and the `{}` braces specify a collection of subpatterns.
-Therefore the `*_{1,2}` pattern matches any file name ending in `_1.fq.gz` or `_2.fq.gz` .
+Therefore the `*_{1,2}.fq.gz` pattern matches any file name ending in `_1.fq.gz` or `_2.fq.gz` .

 ~~~
-[etoh60_3, [/Users/ggrimes2/Documents/nextflow-training/data/yeast/reads/etoh60_3_1.fq.gz, /Users/ggrimes2/Documents/nextflow-training/data/yeast/reads/etoh60_3_2.fq.gz]]
+[etoh60_3, [<fixme>/data/yeast/reads/etoh60_3_1.fq.gz, /Users/ggrimes2/Documents/nextflow-training/data/yeast/reads/etoh60_3_2.fq.gz]]
 [temp33_1, [/Users/ggrimes2/Documents/nextflow-training/data/yeast/reads/temp33_1_1.fq.gz, /Users/ggrimes2/Documents/nextflow-training/data/yeast/reads/temp33_1_2.fq.gz]]
 ~~~
 {: .output}

+Fixme add more info about output

 See more information about the channel factory  `fromFilePairs` [here](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs)

 > ## More complex patterns
-> If you need to match more complex patterns you should create a sample sheet specifying the files and create a channel from that.
+> If you need to match more complex patterns you should create a sample sheet specifying the files and create a channel from that, this will be covered in the operator episode.
 {: .callout}

-> ## glob pattern
+> ## pattern (know as glob)
-> The glob pattern must contain at least a star wildcard character.
+> The pattern must contain at least a star wildcard character.
 {: .callout}

 > ## fromFilePairs
 >
 >  Use the `fromFilePairs` method to create a channel emitting all pairs of fastq read in the `data/yeast/reads` directory and print them.
->  Then use the `flat:true` option and compare the output with the previous execution.
+>  Then use the `size` option with value 3 and the pattern `fixme` and compare the output with the previous execution.
 >
 > > ## Solution
 > >
 > > ~~~
+> > pairs_ch = Channel.fromFilePairs('data/yeast/reads/*_{1,2}.fq.gz')
-> > Channel.fromFilePairs('data/yeast/reads/*_{1,2}.fq.gz').view()
+> > pairs_ch.view()
 > > Channel.fromFilePairs('data/yeast/reads/*_{1,2}.fq.gz', flat:true).view()
 > > ~~~
 > >
 > {: .solution}
 {: .challenge}

+fixme add info about size option.

+fixme add as an optional material.

-### fromSRA
+### Queue Channel, fromSRA

 Another useful helper method is `Channel.fromSRA`.
-The `Channel.fromSRA` method that makes it possible to query of [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) archive and returns a channel emitting the FASTQ files matching the specified selection criteria.
+The `Channel.fromSRA` method that makes it possible to query of [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) archive and returns a queue channel emitting the FASTQ files matching the specified selection criteria.

 The query can be project ID or accession number(s) supported by the [NCBI ESearch API](https://www.ncbi.nlm.nih.gov/books/NBK25499/#chapter4.ESearch).
 For example the following snippet: